git4keerthip/KnowledgeBank/RandomNotes.md

 - What happens if we invoke run method without calling the start method for a thread instance?
   If we invoke run method without calling the start method for a thread instance, the code in run() method wil not be executed by a new thread but it will be executed by the existing thread only.

+- Can you start a thread twice? : NO , it will give illegal state exception
+- Why wait, notify and notifyAll are not inside thread class? : Java provides lock at object level not at thread level.
+Every object has lock, which is acquired by thread.
+Now if thread needs to wait for certain lock it make sense to call wait() on that object rather than on that thread.